mapeditor/tiled/docs/manual/automapping.rst

 input section covers just these two tiles as we discussed.
 The output region covers just the single tile we want to output.
-Though the input and output region do not overlap, the united region of both the input and the output region is still one coherent region, so it’s one rule and works.
+Though the input and output region do not overlap, the united region of both the input and the output region is still one coherent region, so it's one rule and works.

 Output regions can be larger than absolutely required, since when there